 This policy sets out the basis on which any personal data we collect from you, that you provide to us, or that we may collect from other sources will be processed by us.
-We Boutique DMC Iceland Ehf, Laugavegur 178, 105 Reykjavik, ICELAND, Registered and fully licensed as tour operator.
-We act as destination management company in Iceland serving trade partners only (B2B).
+We BOUTIQUE ICELAND SL, Muntaner 328 1a, 08021 Barcelona, SPAIN, Registered and insured as travel agency and event organiser.
+We act as destination management company in Iceland, Greenland and Russia serving trade partners only (B2B).

 The personal information we may also collect can include: